 Fog/cloud water sampling and chemical analysis are needed to understand the ambient acidic concentrations.
-Once ambient acidity is determined then the potential for risk to cultural and ecosystem resources can be better understood.
-Under the redesigned study, ambient acidity will be determined for the winter 2003/2004 period.
-Assessing the risk to cultural and ecosystems resources under the measured ambient conditions is not part of this study but is a candidate for addon studies.
+Once ambient acidity is determined the potential for risk to cultural and ecosystem resources can be better understood.
+Ambient acidity will be determined for the winter 2003/2004 period.
+Assessing the risk to cultural and ecosystems resources under the measured ambient conditions is not part of this study but is a candidate for add-on studies.